Call4Cloud | MMP-C | Autopilot | Device Preparation

 When you have configured a Conditional Access policy to require all devices to be compliant before they can access “All Cloud Apps” you could run into some activation issues

-Because your device NEEDS to be compliant before the device can successfully be upgraded to Windows Enterprise.
-When you have read the blog I am constantly mentioning, you know that with the Bitlocker CSP option, your device will only be compliant after rebooting it!
+Your device needs to be compliant before it can successfully be upgraded to Windows Enterprise.
+If you have read the blog I am constantly mentioning, you know that with the Bitlocker CSP option, your device will only be compliant after rebooting it!

 This would also mean that the device could have issues upgrading to Enterprise at first login and you probably need to perform a second reboot to upgrade the device to Windows Enterprise